 This is the second half of a yearlong course for students who are beginning the study of German or who have had only minimal exposure to the language.
 As in the first semester, the work includes practice of the German language in all four modalities — reading, writing, speaking and listening — in class, in scheduled review sessions with an apprentice teacher and using an online workbook.
 There will be more advanced practice in the use of the spoken and written language.
 We will develop reading skills through a variety of fictional and cultural texts, including a short book we will read in its entirety.
 This course includes required practice sessions with an apprentice teacher (AT), which will be scheduled at the beginning of the semester.
+At the end of the semester, the student will read their first book of fiction in German.
 Prerequisite: GERM 111Y or placement or permission of instructor.
 Offered every spring.

 This second-semester middle-level course is designed to develop German reading, writing and speaking skills beyond GERM 111Y-112Y.
 We will use a grammar text for reviewing and expanding upon aspects of German grammar from the first year.
 We will apply this review as we read short literary and journalistic texts, as we gain a basic understanding of films in the original German, and as we converse in German with a partner or in groups.
 These texts and films will serve as a point of departure for short compositions as well.
 Keeping a diary in German also is an integral component of the course.
 Studying the novel "Der Richter und sein Henker" by Swiss author Friedrich Dürrenmatt will be a special component of GERM 214Y.
 This course includes required practice sessions with an apprentice teacher (AT), which will be scheduled at the beginning of the semester.
 Prerequisite: GERM 213Y or equivalent.
 Offered every spring.